Westhighroboticryanedimo/AI-landslide-prediction-for-Hackathon/README.md

 # AI landslide AI for Hackathon
- The AI lanslide prediction machine for Hack United V5
+ The AI landslide prediction machine for Hack United V5